Education tax benefits cheat sheet

 Education tax benefits for students and their parents

 The Lifetime Learning Credit, up to $2,000, is for taxpayers who pay education expenses, such as tuition and fees, for themselves, their spouses or their dependents.
 This credit does not require the student to pursue a degree, making this an option for anyone acquiring or improving their job skills through an eligible educational institution.
 More detailed eligibility requirements relate to a taxpayer’s income and filing status.

 The American Opportunity Credit, up to $2,500, is for taxpayers who pay tuition and fees and purchase course materials for themselves, their spouses or their dependents.
-This credit has more restrictions than the Lifetime Learning Credit, but on the up side, it covers the cost of books and other course materials, which is all important to students facing textbook inflation of 812 percent over the last 30 years.
+The credit has more restrictions than the Lifetime Learning Credit, but on the up side, it can also be claimed for the cost of books and other course materials.

 Only one Lifetime Learning Credit can be claimed each year whereas the American Opportunity Credit can be claimed for any number of eligible students.
 However, a taxpayer cannot claim both the Lifetime Learning and the American Opportunity credits for the same student in the same year, so taxpayers will need to study up on which credit better suits their specific situation.
 Proper planning can maximize educational tax benefits.

 “Taxpayers should keep their Form 1098-T as well as accurate records of tuition and expenses so they can claim all the benefits they’re entitled to,” said Ebel.

 When students start repaying their student loan, they can start deducting the interest – even if they don’t itemize their deductions.
 The maximum $2,500 deduction is “above the line,” meaning they don’t have to file a more complicated tax form to claim the benefit.
 This is a per tax return limitation, so married couples who are both repaying student loans cannot deduct more than $2,500 annually on their joint return.